 - Combine water, both vinegars, seasoning, olive oil, and sugar in a small bowl.
 Stir to combine.

 - Slice onions in even slices, about 1/2 inch thick.
 (Thinner will cook faster, but fall apart more.)

 - Add onions in a single layer to the pan and spoon marinade over them or flip the onions to coat.
 If microwaving to speed up cooking, also butter the bottom of the microwavable dish, (they can overlap a bit) and pour some marinade over.
 Photos shown are for a half a batch.

 - If you are using fresh herbs, reserve some for garnish and sprinkle some on the onions.

-- These can marinate overnight or be cooked right away.
+- These can marinate overnight in a nonreactive pan or be cooked right away.
 If you are in a hurry, microwave the onions for two minutes.
-If they haven’t softened any, use a spoon and spoon the marinade from the bottom of the pan over the tops of the onion slices.
+If they haven't softened any, use a spoon and spoon the marinade from the bottom of the pan over the tops of the onion slices.
 Microwave for another minute or until they start to soften a bit.

-- Roast the onions in a 450° oven until they are soft and the marinade has thickend to a shiny glaze.
+- Roast the onions in a 450° oven until they are soft and the marinade has thickened to a shiny glaze.
 From raw, they will probably take a good half hour or so, keep an eye on them because if the sauce burns it will get bitter.
 Be careful, the sauce will be hot like lava!Be sure to check and spoon over the marinade periodically.
 From a precooked in the microwave, they will take about fifteen minutes.
-The sauce/glaze will thicken some as it cool a bit.
-Be careful, its as hot as lava!
+The sauce/glaze will thicken some as it cools a bit.
+Be careful, it's as hot as lava!